Almudena Cathedral

 Main nave

-style would contrast with the neo classical style of the future cathedral's famous neighbor, the Royal Palace.
+Construction progressed slowly and even came to a complete halt during the civil war in the 1930s.
+In 1944 the design of the cathedral comes under fire since its neo-Gothic style would contrast with the neoclassical style of the cathedral’s famous neighbor, the Royal Palace.
 A commission chose a new design by architects Fernando Chueca Goitia and Carlos Sidro.
 They proposed a design that included more classical elements.

 Pope John-Paul II

-That same year pope John-Paul II consecrated the new cathedral.
-A statue of the pope can be found in front of the cathedral.
+While works would continue until 1999, the Almudena cathedral was officially declared complete in 1993.
+That same year, Pope John-Paul II consecrated the new cathedral.
+A statue of the pope can be seen in front of the cathedral’s east façade.

 The Building